 1. The S-GW/BBIFF checks every GTP-C session management message to see if any P-GW FQDN matches HPLMNs where S8HR is deployed and the APN is an IMS standardized APN.

-2. If there is a match, then the S-GW checks the Bearer Level QOS to distinguish the IMS signalling bearers from the IMS media (content) bearers.
+2. If there is a match, then the S-GW/BBIFF checks the Bearer Level QOS to distinguish the IMS signalling bearers from the IMS media (content) bearers.

 3. For VoLTE (IMS) signalling bearers, the following steps occur: